Sunday, May 17, 2026

 I’d stay up talking nonstop, each of us mostly

-so many nights during my first twenty years
+morning on so many nights during my first 20

-on the West Coast.
-And there was Kevin, who,
+years on the West Coast.
+And there was Kevin,

-of all of the long list of poets’ and artists’ names
+who of all of the long list of poets’ and artists’

-once here, and took me post haste to the Black
+ask once here.
+He took me post haste to the

-Cat in North Beach to hear a couple of poets read,
+Black Cat in North Beach to hear a couple of poets

-and who introduced me, I believe, to every one
+read, and he introduced me, I swear, to every

-else who was in attendance.
-But I swear that the
+one else who was in attendance.
+But the death

-far was that of Sepia the Cat, who was but 13, yet
+been that of Sepia the Cat, who was but 13.
+She

 had been with me for almost all of those years,

-been one of the lucky ones.
-And on that notion,
+of the lucky ones.
+And on that notion (and

 Sepia the Cat on her birthday